johnnyhuy/ubuntu-ethereum-miner/README.md

 # Welcome!
 The following steps will guide you to setup an Ubuntu operating system.
 This will have portability mind to run the operating system on a **USB** with a **wifi** connection.

+## Disclaimers

+I am not the creator of Claymore's Miner (miner zip stored in /miner/*.gz), this is an installation script to install an Nvidia miner.

-## Installation
+## Automated Installation

+1. Gain access to your Ubuntu instance

+Be sure to have the following prerequisites:

+- Git installed
+- An Internet connection on the device

-1. Get this Git repository
+2. Get this Git repository

 ```
 git clone --depth=1 https://github.com/johnnyhuy/ubuntu-ethereum-miner.git ~/miner-installer
 ```

-2. Run the install bash script
+3. Run the install bash script

 ```
 sudo ~/miner-installer/scripts/install.sh